hadar-co/kubeconform/Readme.md

    by the kubernetes-json-schema project - which guarantees up-to-date **schemas for all recent versions of Kubernetes**.

+## Table of contents

+* A small overview of Kubernetes manifest validation
+  * Limits of Kubeconform validation
+* Installation
+* Usage

-### A small overview of Kubernetes manifest validation
+## A small overview of Kubernetes manifest validation

 Kubernetes's API is described using the [OpenAPI (formerly swagger) specification](https://www.openapis.org), in a [file](https://github.com/kubernetes/kubernetes/blob/master/api/openapi-spec/swagger.json) checked into